dylantysinger/dylantysinger.github.io/_pages/about.md

 Professional Societies
 ------
-I'm a member of Sigma Gamma Tau at Texas A&M, the National Aerospace Engineering Honor Society, and I am also a member of the American Institute of Aeronautics and Astronautics (AIAA).
+I'm a member of Sigma Gamma Tau at Texas A&M, the National Aerospace Engineering Honor Society, and I am also a member of the American Institute of Aeronautics and Astronautics (AIAA) and the Society of Automotive Engineers (SAE).
 My academic achievements include the Craig and Galen Brown Engineering Honors at Texas A&M, the Joanne & Edward "Pete" Aldridge Scholarship, and the Dean's Honor Award for Academic Achievement.

 <style>
 .aligncenter {